top of page

 • Layering for depth

-• Smudging and blending with fingers or blending tools
+• Smudging and blending with fingers or other blending tools (soft sponges, silicone-sharper)

 Oil Pastel Techniques: